WilliamConnatser/pg-toolbox/README.md

     weight DECIMAL(5,2) NOT NULL,
     CONSTRAINT day_fund_company UNIQUE(day,fund,company)
   )`,
-  rollback: `DROP TABLE IF EXISTS holdings`,
+  rollback: sql`DROP TABLE IF EXISTS holdings`,
-  truncate: `TRUNCATE holdings RESTART IDENTITY CASCADE`, };
+  truncate: sql`TRUNCATE holdings RESTART IDENTITY CASCADE`, });
 ```

 # CLI Commands

-The CLI commands use the migration definitions you define (see above) to manage your database.
+The CLI commands use the toolbox files you defined (see above) to manage your database.

-## npx pg-migrate
+## npx pg-toolbox --migrate

-- Runs migration scripts in ascending alphabetical order
+- Executes migration scripts in **ascending alphabetical order**
 - Skips any migrations which have already been ran
-- A table named `pg_toolbox_migrations` is automatically created and updated to keep track of which migrations have already been executed.
+- A table named `pg_toolbox_migrations` is automatically created (and updated) to keep track of which migrations have already been executed.

-## npx pg-rollback
+## npx pg-toolbox --rollback

-- Runs rollback scripts in descending alphabetical order
+- Executes rollback scripts in **descending alphabetical order**
+- Each toolbox file's rollback script is only ran if the migration script for that file was already executed.
-- The migration table named `pg_toolbox_migrations` is automatically dropped after all rollback scripts have been processed.
+- The table named `pg_toolbox_migrations` which keeps track of migrations is automatically dropped after all rollback scripts have been processed.

-## npx pg-truncate
+## npx pg-toolbox --truncate

-- Runs truncate scripts in descending alphabetical order
+- Executes truncate scripts in **descending alphabetical order**
+- Each toolbox file's truncate script is only ran if the migration script for that file was already executed.

-## npx pg-seed
+## npx pg-toolbox --seed

-- Runs truncate scripts in descending alphabetical order
+- Executes seed scripts in **ascending alphabetical order**
-- Then seeds the data provided into your tables processing scrips in ascending alphabetical order
-- For now the same columns must be provided for all seeds because they are inserted in a single statement, but in the future I will write an algorithm to split up seeds provided with different columns into separate batches.
-It is on my future enhancement to-do list!
+- Each toolbox file's seed script is only ran if the migration script for that file was already executed.

+## Advanced Usage

+- The `slonik` package is the only export of this package, and can be imported to a toolbox file like so: `const slonik = require('slonik')`
+- This export contains the entire slonik library so you can write more advanced SQL scripts
+- Furthermore, toolbox files are async functions for a reason.
+You may need to perform some database queries in order to inject dynamic values into your queries.